Vinicius Oliveira

-Vinicius de Oliveira Prestes de Matos (born November 30, 1995), also known as Vinicius Prego, is a Brazilian professional mixed martial artist and rapper currently competing in the bantamweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025, he is #13 in the UFC bantamweight rankings.
+Vinicius de Oliveira Prestes de Matos (born November 30, 1995), also known as Vinicius LokDog, is a Brazilian professional mixed martial artist and rapper currently competing in the featherweight division of the Ultimate Fighting Championship (UFC).

 Early life and background

 Oliveira was born in Porto Alegre, in the southern Brazilian state of Rio Grande do Sul.
 He began training in combat sports at a young age, developing a strong foundation in Brazilian jiu-jitsu and striking.
 He turned professional in 2017 and quickly gained regional acclaim on the Brazilian scene.
 Oliveira later competed for UAE Warriors and other international promotions before being invited to Dana White's Contender Series in 2023.

 Mixed martial arts career

 Dana White's Contender Series

 On September 26, 2023, Oliveira faced Victor Madrigal during Dana White's Contender Series and won via knockout in the first round, earning a UFC contract.

 Ultimate Fighting Championship

-Oliveira made his promotional debut on March 2, 2024, at UFC Fight Night: Rozenstruik vs. Gaziev, where he defeated Bernardo Sopaj by third-round flying knee knockout.
-The bout earned both Performance of the Night and Fight of the Night bonuses.
+Oliveira made his promotional debut on March 2, 2024, at UFC Fight Night 238, where he defeated Bernardo Sopaj by third-round flying knee knockout.
+The bout earned both the Performance of the Night and Fight of the Night bonuses.

 He next fought Ricky Simón at UFC 303 on June 29, 2024, at the T-Mobile Arena in Las Vegas, winning via unanimous decision.

-On February 1, 2025, he defeated Said Nurmagomedov via unanimous decision at UFC Fight Night: Adesanya vs. Imavov, held in Riyadh, Saudi Arabia.
+On February 1, 2025, he defeated Said Nurmagomedov via unanimous decision at UFC Fight Night 250, held in Riyadh, Saudi Arabia.
+This fight earned him another Fight of the Night award.

 Oliveira faced Kyler Phillips at UFC 318 on July 19, 2025.
 He won the fight by unanimous decision.

+Oliveira faced Mario Bautista on February 7, 2026 in the main event at UFC Fight Night 266.
+He lost the fight via a rear-naked choke submission at the end of the second round.

+Moving up to featherweight, Oliveira was scheduled to face Giga Chikadze on June 20, 2026, at UFC Fight Night 279.
+However, Chikadze had to withdraw for undisclosed reasons and was replaced by Andre Fili.
+Oliveira won the fight by technical knockout in the second round.
+This fight earned him a $100,000 Fight of the Night award.